zilliztech/zdoc/docs/tutorials/data/search-query-get/use-partition-key.md

 ### Create Filtering Condition{#create-filtering-condition}

 When conducting ANN searches in a collection with the Partition Key feature enabled, you need to include a filtering expression involving the Partition Key in the search request.
-In the filtering expression, you can restrict the Partition Key value within a specific range so that Milvus restricts the search scope within the corresponding partitions.
+In the filtering expression, you can restrict the Partition Key value within a specific range so that Zilliz Cloud restricts the search scope within the corresponding partitions.

 The following examples demonstrate Partition-Key-based filtering based on a specific Partition Key value and a set of Partition Key values.